Who this book is for

 With the advent of ‘modern’ GIS software, most people want to point and click their way through life.
 That’s good, but there is a tremendous amount of flexibility and power waiting for you with the command line.

 - Graduate students and researchers from fields specializing in geographic data including Geography, Remote Sensing, Planning, GIS and Geographic Data Science

-- Academics and post-graduate students working on projects in fields including Geology, Regional Science, Biology and Ecology, Agricultural Sciences (precision farming), Archaeology, Epidemiology, Transport Modeling, and broadly defined Data Science which require the power and flexibility of R for their research
+- Academics and post-graduate students working with geographic data — in fields such as Geology, Regional Science, Biology and Ecology, Agricultural Sciences, Archaeology, Epidemiology, Transport Modeling, and broadly defined Data Science — who require the power and flexibility of R for their research

-Although R has a steep learning curve the command-line approach advocated in this book can quickly pay-off.
+Although R has a steep learning curve, the command-line approach advocated in this book can quickly pay off.
 As you’ll learn in subsequent chapters, R is an effective tool for tackling a wide range of geographic data challenges.
 We expect that, with practice, R will become the program of choice in your geospatial toolbox for many applications.
-Typing and executing commands at the command-line is, in many cases, faster than pointing-and-clicking around the graphical user interface (GUI) a desktop GIS.
-For some applications such as Spatial Statistics and modelling R may be the only realistic way to get the work done.
+Typing and executing commands at the command-line is, in many cases, faster than pointing-and-clicking around the graphical user interface (GUI) of a desktop GIS.
+For some applications such as Spatial Statistics and modeling R may be the only realistic way to get the work done.

 R is well-suited to the interactive use required in many geographic data analysis workflows compared with other languages.